stain/s11.no/content/2022/phd/conclusions/index.md

 In addition the *Process Run Crate* profile was shown to be suitable also for "manual workflows" where processes are executed by hand, as illustrated by figure [baseline-usecase](fig.html#baseline-usecase).
 In this example, the process run is only a small part of the crate, namely to generate the synthetic dataset, but of bigger importance in this crate is the causal model that explains to humans the relationships that led to the synthetic dataset.
 There is no overall computational workflow as the individual computational steps are performed with human interaction; however, this also means the RO-Crate metadata must be created by human interaction.

-{{< figure src="figure1.png" link="figure1.png" id="figure1"
+{{< figure src="baseline-usecase.svg" link="baseline-usecase.svg" id="figure1"
-  width="100%" title="Visual representation of the proposed methodological framework" caption="" >}}
+  width="100%" title="Example of RO-Crate using the Process Run Crate profile" caption="" >}}

 ![**Example of RO-Crate using the Process Run Crate profile** to describe a BY-COVID use case for modelling vaccine effectiveness \[[Meurisse 2023]\].
 The crate *hasPart* multiple data entities, and *mentions* several process runs according to the profile.
 The use case is further described with extra schema.org attributes like *temporalCoverage*.
 Screenshot of RO-Crate preview HTML, modified for print from <https://w3id.org/ro/doi/10.5281/zenodo.6913045> ](figures/ch09/baseline-usecase.pdf){#fig:baseline-usecase height="\\textheight"}